ShirinZafarmand/CART-263/Project2/README.md

-Cart 263
+Cart 263-
-Project2: Final Assignment
+Project2: Final Assignment-
-Shirin Zafarmand
+Shirin Zafarmand-
-Concordia Student ID: 40175224
+Concordia Student ID: 40175224-
-Due Date: April 29th
+Due Date: April 29th-

 This project is about a game that doesn't end with a win or a lost flag, this simulation is